-MRI (Magnetic Resonance Imaging) uses powerful magnetic and radio waves with the help of a computer to produce detailed diagnostic images of organs and structures inside the body.
-MRI may give more detailed information than can be seen with x-ray, ultrasound or CT scan.
-It is a valuable tool for the diagnosis of disease conditions of the brain, spine, heart and blood vessels, breasts, bones, joints and internal organs.
+Magnetic Resonance Imaging (MRI) uses powerful magnetic fields and radiofrequency pulses with the help of a computer to produce high resolution and detailed diagnostic images of internal human organs and structures.
+MRI is very safe, painless and has no known health risks.
+It is a valuable tool for the diagnosis of diseases and conditions of the brain, spine, heart and blood vessels, breasts, bones, joints and other internal organs.
+MRI may give more detailed information than an X-Ray, Ultrasound or CT scan.

 How do I prepare for an MRI

-MRI does not use ionizing radiation (x-rays).
-It uses magnetic waves and one is required to remove all metallic objects and accessories she or he may be wearing prior to the examination.
-These include items such as hairpins, jewelry, eyeglasses, belts, hearing aids, wigs underwire bras.
+MRI uses magnetic waves and you will be required to remove all metallic objects and accessories you may be wearing prior to the procedure.
+These include items such as hairpins, jewelry, eyeglasses, belts, hearing aids, wigs, underwire bras, etc.

-An MRI exam takes between 20-45 minutes on average.
-Very detailed MRI exams may take longer.
-To eliminate possible MRI safety issues, you will be asked to change into a hospital gown.
+On average, an MRI procedure takes between 15-40 minutes although some procedures may take longer.
+Before the MRI procedure, you may be asked to change into a hospital gown for your safety and to ensure that your clothing does not affect the quality of the scan.
 A locker will be provided to secure your belongings.
-Once you have changed into a hospital gown, you lie down on a movable table (gantry) that slides into the opening of the MRI tube.
+Once you have changed into a hospital gown, you will lie down on a movable table (gantry) that slides into the opening of the MRI tube.